 An URL endpoint on the 5GMSu AS to which media can be streamed directly at M4u and its associated data, or

 The URL of a document that can be downloaded from the 5GMSu AS which contains the parameters for uplink media streaming at M4u.

+The URL to the Media Player points may be provided as a 3GPP Service URL.

 Each entry point is defined by its parameters and identifiers.
 The set shall have at least one member.